-We live in virtual assistant world where your customers expect instant answers.
+We live in the virtual assistant world where your customers expect instant answers.
 Sometimes communicating over the phone, email, chat, or a ticket system is just too slow.
 Today’s customers want fast answers.
 They don’t want to wait to talk to your support team.
 They want to ask Alexa, Siri, or Google.

 So how do you make sure your customers find the answer to their questions using smartphones and virtual assistants?
 By building a killer online knowledge base.
 One that both human beings and search engines can read and understand.

 Build cloud-based phone systems for busy entrepreneurs and we’ve learned that a useful customer support knowledge base is the key to customer happiness.
-Anything you can do to save your customers time is a huge win because no matter what industry you’re in, time is money.
+Anything you can do to save your customer's time is a huge win because no matter what industry you’re in, time is money.

-Here's How to create a Knowledge Base:
+Here's How to Create a Knowledge Base:

 In this post we’ll share five simple tips you can use to give your own support team the tools they need to build a digital help desk that your customers will love.
 Let’s get started!

 You can’t build a great knowledge base to support your product unless you know who your customers are, why they bought your product, and what they love (or hate) about using it.
 How do you get the info you need to continually improve your help desk content (FAQs, how-to videos, quick guides etc.)?